tyongo/ngs-variant-calling-mini-pipeline/galaxy_workflow/pipeline_technical_report.md

 	Illumina Universal Adapters were scanned and removed Minimum length must be at least 20bp to limit multimapping ambiguity

+Trimming Strategy & Rationale:
+• Adapter Selection (3' End): Configured Cutadapt to remove the Illumina Universal Adapter (AGATCGGAAGAG) from the 3' end of reads.
+This addresses "adapter read-through," a common phenomenon where the sequencing instrument reads beyond the biological insert into the 3' adapter sequence when the RNA fragment is shorter than the read length.
+• Quality Filtering (Phred > 20): Applied a quality cutoff of 20 (99% base call accuracy).
+This algorithmically trims bases from the 3' end until the quality score rises above 20, preventing low-confidence base calls from interfering with the alignment algorithm (HISAT2).
+• Length Filtering (> 20bp): Implemented a minimum length filter of 20bp.
+Reads reduced to <20bp after trimming were discarded, as extremely short sequences lack the complexity required for unique genomic mapping and would introduce noise into the count matrix.

 step 4.
 Splice Aware Genomic Alignment
 Tool: HISAT2 (Hierarchical Indexing for Spliced Alignment of Transcripts)
 Rationale: HISAT2 will account for introns only present in reference genome but not reads, accurately mapping across exon-exon junctions to prevent overlapping genes which would occur if regular DNA aligners. e.g. Bowtie2 was used.